matthewfeickert-talks/reproducible-ml-for-scientists-workshop/book/setup.md

 ## Setup a Personal GitHub Repository

-To share your work from this tutorial, we will create a GitHub repository to store your code and results.
+To share your work from this workshop, we will create a GitHub repository to store your code and results.
 This will allow you to easily share your work with others and keep track of your progress, or share it with the Brev instance.

 1. Create a personal [GitHub account](https://github.com/) _if you don’t have one yet_.